MysteryPancake/Houdini-OpenCL/README.md

 ## Copernicus: Brute Force Voronoi

-Customizable voronoi based on points with different metrics (euclidean, manhattan, chebyshev and minkowski)
+Highly customizable voronoi with different metrics (euclidean, manhattan, chebyshev and minkowski)

 I used brute force to find the nearest point.
 For better performance, use [jump flooding](https://www.shadertoy.com/view/4XlyW8) or the Eikonal node instead.